-Heat waves distort the horizon.
-Constant winds sap moisture from every pore.
-Tantalizing thunderstorms build but cheat the land of rain.
-The rock walls of an 800-year-old pueblo frame a landscape offering little obvious source of food, water, or comfort.
+Heat waves distort the horizon while strong winds sap moisture from every pore.
+Tantalizing thunderstorms build in the distance but often cheat the land of rain.
+The rock walls of an 800-year-old pueblo frame a landscape but offer no obvious sourcees of food, water, or comfort.
 This is Wupatki.

 Wupatki National Monument was established to preserve the archeological sites from which we can learn about past and present cultures.
 We have since realized that Wupatki’s history is a complex story of people interacting with this living, evolving landscape.
 The dynamic processes of volcanism, tectonics, and erosion have createdthe geologic formations and abrupt elevation changes that provide, within a short distance, a wide variety of habitats for plants and animals.

 The effects of elevation are startlingly visible along the scenic loop road connecting Wupatki with Sunset Crater Volcano National Monument, 18 miles to the south.A drive along this road isa journey from desert grasslands (at less than 5,000’ elevation) to ponderosa pine forest (near 7,000’).